 “Do you recognize any of them, Father?”

-On the other side of blackened glass, in the humid air outside, pass a mass of hands holding beads on strings, blankets, feathers, figurines.
+On the other side of blackened glass, in the humid air outside the airport’s arrivals area, pass a mass of hands holding beads on strings, blankets, feathers, figurines.

 “I’m trying not to.”
 The priest is reclining in the rear seat of the limousine, head turned toward the window between him and the people outside.
-“And the honorific really isn’t necessary right now.
-I’m just a man waiting for his daughter.”
+“And the honorific really isn’t necessary.
+Right now I’m just some schlub waiting for his daughter.”

 The priest clears his throat.
 “Perhaps pity is a response more appropriate than revulsion.
 We are all human beings.
-All things of a kind share a common nature—at our cores we are the same.
-Any differences we perceive must therefore be conditional, superficial, situational.
+And all things of a kind share a common nature—at our cores we are the same.
+So any differences we perceive must therefore be conditional, superficial, situational.
 So imagine yourself in their situation.
 You’re hungry.
 You’re tired.
 The day’s ending soon and you don’t yet know where you’ll sleep or if you’ll eat.
 And what will your children eat?
-What would you do?
+What will you say to them when they look to you?
+So what would you do?
 Are they not behaving reasonably, considering, or with some modicum of dignity, seizing this small initiative their situation allows?”

 “But, Father, I have been in their situation.
 I lived in the dump fourteen years and those fourteen years I was animal.
 I ate rats still warm.
 I shat in doorways.
 But I didn’t suffer—I persevered.
 I survived.
 Every load the trucks dumped brought the promise of a transformed life.
 Every day was a cycle of hunt and hoard and hide and fight.
 There is no trust.
 No faith.
 No family.
 There is no thought of we or us—only of me and my.
 Humanity does not exist there because humans do not belong there.
+The situation demands too much time for them to live a humane life.
 Humans that live there cannot afford humanity.”

 “But you’re beyond that now.
-Your own history is a testament to how change in one’s external situation can induce and inspire change internally, to how a change of place can inspire a change in mind.
+Your own history is a testament to how change in one’s external situation can induce change internally, to how a change of place can inspire a change of mind.
 So what would prevent your sense of empathy from seeing in them a kindred being, from recognizing a fellow human suffering, from pitying them their condition?”

 “And how did destiny salvage you from the dump?”